A student's path to leadership

 As it turned out, Pisklarov was one of three students selected to receive Rutgers Business School’s Distinguished Leadership Awards for 2020.
-The award is given each year to an undergraduate from both Newark and New Brunswick.
-A third student is selected from the graduate program.

 After the cascade of disappointments caused by the Covid-19 Outbreak, Pisklarov was buoyed by the award, a recognition affirming she had achieved a personal goal.
 “I was very involved,” she said.
 “I wanted to make sure I left my mark on Rutgers.”

 Pisklarov, a first-generation college student who came to the U.S. from the Ukraine with her parents when she was three, said after an unremarkable freshman year of commuting, she was determined to stop making excuses for not being more active on campus.

 In sophomore year, she was invited to join Women BUILD (Business Undergraduates in Leadership Development).
 She found herself surrounded by ambitious, career-focused students who were doing internships with big companies.
 It was motivating.
 “I felt a little behind,” she said.
 “I started to put myself out there more.
 I started to branch out.”

 With the encouragement of John Impellizzeri, an instructor in supply chain management, she participated in her first case competition and helped the team win second place.
 “That was the inflection point,” she said.

 She decided to pursue supply chain management to complement her major in finance.
 After participating in the case competition, another professor asked her to be president of a fledgling student group called Business Association of Supply Expertise or BASE.